-From a policy and programming perspective, analysis of livestock thresholds in Karamoja provides a measure of the proportion of households who are pursuing a livelihood based mainly on pastoralism or agro-pastoralism, versus those who might own some animals, but are using various strategies to make a living.
-Furthermore, livestock threshold analysis can provide insights into the number or proportion of households that are caught in a poverty trap.
+From a policy and programming perspective, analysis of livestock threshold in Karamoja provides a measure of the proportion of households who are pursuing a livelihood based mainly on pastoralism or agro-pastoralism, versus those who might own some animals, but who are using various strategies to make a living.
+Furthermore, livestock threshold analysis can provide insights into the number or proportion of households who are caught in a poverty trap.
 These households have very low levels of livestock ownership and will often struggle to rebuild their herds to a sufficient level to resume a pastoralist livelihood.
-For example, non-livestock activities often take the form of "bad diversification"15 and activities such as charcoal production, firewood sales, or wage labor that provide levels of income that might contribute to household food security but are far too low to enable livestock purchases.16 Although poorer households with few animals might self-identify as pastoralists, from an economic perspective they need a "substantial positive shock"17 to their livestock assets to function as pastoralists.
+For example, non-livestock activities often take the form of "bad diversification" (Little, 2016) and activities such as charcoal production, firewood sales, or wage labor that provide levels of income that might contribute to household food security, but are far too low to enable livestock purchases (Iyer and Mosebu, 2017).
+Although poorer households with few animals might self-identify as pastoralists, from an economic perspective they need a "substantial positive shock" (McPeak and Little, 2017) to their livestock assets to function as pastoralists.
+With these issues in mind the study estimated the livestock threshold for agro-pastoralism in Karamoja; the proportion of households below the livestock threshold; for households below the livestock threshold, the gap in livestock assets against the threshold.